Best 8 VoIP Solutions for Salesforce Integration in 2026

 Vonage pricing varies based on business size, features, and customization needs.

-Zoom Phone is Zoom’s cloud-based telephony system, built for teams that already rely on Zoom Meetings or Zoom One.
-With Salesforce integration available via AppExchange, Zoom Phone lets users make calls directly from Salesforce, log activity automatically, and centralize contact records for easier follow-up.
+Zoom Phone is Zoom’s cloud telephony system, built for teams that already rely on Zoom Meetings.
+With Salesforce integration via AppExchange, users can call from Salesforce, log activity automatically, and centralize contact records.

 - Salesforce App Integration: Initiate and receive calls from within Salesforce